The ScandiPWA checkout page enables users to provide the necessary information to complete an order, similar to Magento 2.

 </aside>

-component.
+In this step, ScandiPWA renders the CheckoutShipping component.
 This component is responsible for rendering the shipping address form, delivery options, and a button to proceed to billing.

-function return from the CheckoutShipping
+renderContent function return from the CheckoutShipping component.

-component, which distinguishes between signed-in users and guest users.
+The renderAddressBook function essentially displays the CheckoutAddressBook component, which distinguishes between signed-in users and guest users.

-component, which shows the available delivery options for the user to select.
+The renderDelivery function will display the CheckoutDeliveryOptions component, which shows the available delivery options for the user to select.

-renders the “Proceed to billing” button.
+The renderActions renders the “Proceed to billing” button.

 Note that when the user clicks on this button, the onShippingSuccess function of the CheckoutShipping container is called.